PhD position in Analytical Chemistry

-We are looking for a graduate student in Chemistry with specialisation in Analytical Chemistry
+We are looking for a graduate student in Chemistry with specialization in Analytical Chemistry.

-Description of project: The focus in the research group is design, development, and application of localised liquid extraction for mass spectrometry imaging and molecular characterisation of small molecules, such as lipids and metabolites (http://www.kemi.uu.se/research/analytical-chemistry+/lanekoff-group/).
-The research project includes designing and developing methods for characterisation and localisation of small molecules in biological samples, such as tissue and cells, with high-resolution mass spectrometry.
+The focus in the research group is design, development, and application of localized liquid extraction for mass spectrometry imaging and molecular characterization of small molecules, such as lipids and metabolites (https://www.kemi.uu.se/research/analytical-chemistry+/lanekoff-group/).
+The research project includes designing and developing methods for characterization and localization of small molecules in biological samples, such as tissue and cells, with high-resolution mass spectrometry.
 As a PhD student in the group you will work experimentally, develop molecular probes, handle biological samples, perform mass spectrometric analyses, develop and use methods for data analysis, and write scientific reports.
-The overall aim of the research is to design and develop novel and robust analytical methods to reveal the role of lipids and metabolites in biological processes of health and disease.
+The overall aim of the research is to design and develop novel and robust analytical methods to understand the role of lipids and metabolites in biological processes of health and disease.

-Rules governing PhD candidates are set out in the Higher Education Ordinance Chapter 5, §§ 1-7 and in Uppsala University's rules and regulations
+Rules governing PhD candidates are set out in the Higher Education Ordinance Chapter 5, §§ 1-7 and in Uppsala University's policies and regulations.

 PhD students with employment in our department are normally expected to teach and participate in general departmental work, such as instrument maintenance, to a level corresponding to a maximum of 20% of the employment time.
 You can read more about how it is to be a post graduate student with us here.

-Qualifications: To qualify for a PhD position, you must have at least 240 credits (hp), or an equivalent basic university education, with at least 90 credits in chemistry and 60 credits at the advanced level and with at least 90 credits in chemistry relevant subjects.
+To qualify for a PhD position, you must have at least 240 credits (hp), or an equivalent basic university education, with at least 60 credits at the advanced level and with at least 90 credits in chemistry relevant subjects.
 Special eligibility to third-cycle (PhD) studies in Analytical Chemistry requires that the graduate has passed courses in chemistry, or courses in areas relevant to analytical chemistry, of at least 90 credits or that he/she has acquired equivalent knowledge abroad.

 It is desired that you have a master of science or engineering degree in chemistry or similar experience.
 Strong knowledge in analytical chemistry is required.
-Documented knowledge and experience of lipid and metabolite analysis using mass spectrometry is considered a merit.
+Documented knowledge of mass spectrometry and single cell analysis is considered a merit.

 We place great emphasis on your personal qualifications.
 You need to have a strong motivation for the research project and to be able to contribute with creative ideas.
-This project requires that you are able to work independently, but that you also have excellent collaborative skills as the project will occasionally require that you are able to collaborate with scientists from other universities.
-You also need good language skills in English in order to be able to interact, write and publish internationally.
+This project requires that you are able to work independently, but that you also have excellent collaborative skills as the project will include scientific collaborations.
+Good language skills in English are required to interact, write and publish internationally.
 Levels corresponding to IELTS: overall mark of 6.5 and no section below 5.5; TOEFL: Paper-based: Score of 4.5 (scale 1-6) in written test and a total score of 575, internet-based: Score of 20 (scale 0-30) in written test and a total score of 90; Cambridge: CAE, CPE are acceptable.

-Criteria for ranking: The ranking of applicants will be based on undergraduate grades, on the undergraduate education profile and on any additional experience of research in areas of relevance for the research project.
+The ranking of applicants will be based on undergraduate grades, on the undergraduate education profile and on any additional experience of research in areas of relevance for the research project.
 Such additional experience should be documented and included in your application, e.g. through articles published in international peer-reviewed journals or by employment at companies or other institutions active in the field of research.
-High emphasis will also be put on personal qualifications required for the project.
+Emphasis will also be put on personal qualifications required for the project.